The Center for Real Estate Law

 JD candidates may apply to the joint JD/LLM in Real Estate Law program after completing their first 29 credits in the JD program.
 Once admitted, joint program candidates receive individualized academic counseling each semester from the Center director or associate director prior to registering for classes.
 This advising appointment is intended to direct the candidate's progress, including the preparation of the upcoming semester's schedule and approval to take LLM courses.

 Joint JD/LLM in Real Estate Law candidates may apply the first 10 credits satisfactorily completed in the LLM program to the electives requirements of the JD.
-Most degree candidate will be able to complete the requirements of the joint program with 104 credits (90 JD + 14 LLM) instead of the 114 credits required if the programs are completed separately.
+Most degree candidate will be able to complete the requirements of the joint program with 104 credits (80 JD + 24 LLM) instead of the 114 credits required if the programs are completed separately.
+Students unable to complete the joint degree must still complete a total of 90 hours to be awarded the JD degree.

 Due to the diversity of courses offered, degree candidates interested in pursuing the JD/LLM in Real Estate Law should consult with the Center to plan a specific degree program tailored to their needs.